AdrianaFayos/laravel_backend_challenge/README.md

    - GET /api/messages --> Shows all the messages.
 (Only allowed user with id=1)
    - GET /api/messages/{USER_ID} --> Shows messages by user.
 (Only allowed user with id=1)
    - GET /api/messages/party/{PARTY_ID} --> Shows messages by party.
+   - DELETE /api/messages} --> Deletes a message by id.